I don't like my job: what should I do?

 Reasons why you don't like your job

 The first thing to do is to identify the reason(s) that put you off going to work.
-Colleagues?
+The colleagues?
 The place?
 The patron.ne?
 The tasks?
 If it's one or more of these reasons, consider reorienting yourself.
-There's no point in working if you're not passionate or, at the very least, you don't come out satisfied/happy.
+There's no point in working if you're not passionate or, at the very least, you don't come out satisfied.
 If you like everything except your desk, just consider asking to have it changed (or if you have any hardware shortcomings).
-Same if you love all but one of your colleagues (it happens to all of us).
+Same if you love all your colleagues except one (it happens to all of us).
 But if you don't like your boss, or your colleagues, you never have time for yourself/your loved ones, you are poorly paid, you don't like your tasks...
-Then, yes, reorientation is to be seriously considered.
+So, yes, the reorientation is to be seriously considered.

-As mentioned earlier, not liking your job, especially if it causes a lot of stress, opens the door to many physical and mental symptoms.
-If your work makes you a little tired, it's normal, there are days that require more effort and times when you have mental and/or physical weaknesses for some personal reasons: it is therefore not (or should not be) a source of worry.
-But if you realize that you eat and sleep a lot less, that your sleep is restless/punctuated by nightmares, that you are aggressif.ve towards your loved ones/colleagues, that you are often in a sad/angry mood...
-You are better than that.
+As mentioned earlier, not liking your job, especially if it causes a lot of stress, is the door open to many physical and mental symptoms.
+If your work tires you out a little, it's normal, there are days that require more effort and times when you have mental and/or physical weaknesses for certain personal reasons: it is therefore not (or should not be) a source of concern.
+But if you realize that you eat and sleep much less, that your sleep is restless/punctuated by nightmares, that you are aggressif.ve towards your loved ones/colleagues, that you are in a sad/angry mood often...
+You're better than that.
 Take care of yourself!

 Your financial situation

-Of course, a career change can be scary (Will I find a new job quickly?
+Of course, a change of direction can be scary (Will I find a new job quickly?
 Will I like it?
-How do I deal with bills/rent in the meantime?).
-In case you are sure to leave your current job, check if you have enough savings to quit with peace of mind.
-If, for example, you're in the red, it would be unwise to leave your job impulsively (unless, again, your health requires it).
-If you have enough to pay at least two or three rents and to pay for the necessary expenses (groceries/bills), then go for it.
+What about bills/rent in the meantime?).
+In the event that you are sure to leave your current job, check if you have enough savings to resign with peace of mind.
+If, for example, you are in the red, it would be unwise to leave your job impulsively (unless, again, your health requires it).
+If you have enough to pay two or three minimum rents and to pay for the necessary expenses (groceries/bills), then go for it.

-Each situation is unique and has unique solutions.
-Take care of yourself and your loved ones: nothing deserves to put yourself in these states.
-And remember, "I don't like my job" is not something to be taken lightly, so look into it.
+Every situation is unique and has unique solutions.
+Be careful of yourself and your loved ones: nothing deserves you to put yourself in these states.
+And remember: "I don't like my job" is not to be taken lightly, so look into it.

 For more content, feel free to visit our Linkedin and Instagram !